kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1945</span> Awakened by the atomic bombings of Hiroshima and Nagasaki, a disoriented Godzilla mistakenly lumbers to Manila and reduces the city to rubble instead of Tokyo.

+- <span class=year>1945</span> Yamashita is hanged by the American weaboos occupying Manila after he couldn't find the Pokéballs buried under the enormous piles of debris covering the city.

 ## Independence (1946-present)

 Unshackled from foreign intervention, Filipinos finally get free rein to run the country like hell.

-- <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.

-- <span class=year>1946</span> The US unceremoniously dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
+- <span class=year>1946</span> The US dumps the Philippines and buggers off to Japan, leaving the Filipinos alone to clean up their gigantic mess.
 Japan donates 10,000 brooms and 5,000 mops as war reparation.

 - <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
 Most will return home with PTSD and a severe addiction to Korean dramas.